jacomyal/conrad.js/README.md

 ***conrad* is a tiny JavaScript scheduler, developped by [Alexis Jacomy](http://github.com/jacomyal) at the [médialab](http://github.com/medialab).
 It is released under the [MIT License](https://raw.github.com/jacomyal/conrad.js/master/LICENSE.txt).**

-It has been initially built to replace the internal scheduler in (*an upcoming version of*) [sigma.js](http://sigmajs.org), that deals with graph layout algorithms and heavy canvas drawing processes.
+It has been initially built to replace the internal scheduler in - *an upcoming version of* - [sigma.js](http://sigmajs.org), that deals with graph layout algorithms and heavy canvas drawing processes.

 Here is how it works: